 (6.)
 Spend less than five minutes with “Suffragettes in the Silent Cinema.”
 It’s a fascinating feature from “Women Make Movies.”

-5.)
 Other excellent documentaries include “California Women Win the Vote,” “One Woman, One Vote,” and others.
-“Vote for Them” by Slam Poet Carlos Andrés Gómez deals with suffragist Alice Paul and an appeal to young people to vote in 2012.
+Dutch women filmmakers featured suffragist Inez Milholland in the film “Ahoy!”
+Actual film footage of English suffragette Emily Davison, martyr for the suffrage cause, is considered essential when understanding the context of the international movement.
+“Vote for Them” by Slam Poet Carlos Andrés Gómez deals with suffragist Alice Paul as an appeal to young people to vote in 2012.

 For the background on the documentary, “California Women Win the Vote,” see the article by filmmaker Martha Wheelock.

 Because of copyright issues, the selection of the Ken Burns’ documentary about Susan B. Anthony and Elizabeth Cady Stanton (“Not for Ourselves Alone”) is no longer featured on YouTube.
 It may be available, however, on commercial video platforms.
 It’s worth seeing.